-Snyder Strategies immediately recognized the untapped advocacy potential of CPCA member centers' providers and patients-but releasing this potential energy effectively would require careful planning, a clear focus on results, and a commitment from leaders at both CPCA and its many member organizations.
+Snyder Strategies immediately recognized the untapped advocacy potential of CPCA member centers' providers and patients.
+But releasing this potential energy is not unlike splitting the atom.
+It requires careful planning, a clear focus on results, and a commitment from leaders at both CPCA and its many member organizations.
+To assist with this outreach transformation, Snyder Strategies developed a three-year strategy that: